Proportional Magnets

 FAQs

 When electrical current is applied, a magnetic field is created.
-This magnetic field attracts the piston and causes it to move.
+This magnetic field attracts the piston, causing it to move.
 The amount by which the piston moves is proportional to the applied current strength.
-The strength of the magnetic field can also be increased by increasing the number of turns of the coil.

-• Performance: The proportional magnet should be able to generate the required force or movement for the application.
+• Performance: The proportional magnet should be capable of generating the required force or movement for the application.

 • Linearity: The magnetic field strength should be proportional to the applied electrical energy to ensure accurate control.

-• Environment: The proportional magnet should match the environmental conditions, including temperature, humidity, vibrations, and other factors.
+• Environment: The proportional magnet should match the environmental conditions, including temperature, humidity, vibration, and other factors.

 • Cost: The proportional magnet should be within the budget for the application.

-If a proportional magnet is not working, you can perform the following troubleshooting steps:
+If a proportional magnet is not working, you can take the following steps to troubleshoot:

-• Check the power supply and power adapter to ensure that the magnet is receiving the correct voltage.
+Check the power supply and power source to ensure that the magnet is receiving the correct voltage.

-• Check the connections and make sure they are correctly connected.
+Check the connections and ensure that they are correctly connected.

-• Check the input signal of the magnet and make sure it is in the correct range.
+Check the magnet’s input signal and make sure it is within the correct range.

-• Make sure the magnet is working linearly and has the correct ratio of input to output power.
+Ensure that the magnet is operating linearly and has the correct ratio of input to output power.

-• Check the environment in which the magnet is operated to ensure that it meets the specifications of the magnet.
+Check the environment in which the magnet is operating to ensure it meets the magnet’s specifications.

-If all else fails, it may be that the magnet is damaged and needs to be replaced.
+If all else fails, the magnet may be damaged and need to be replaced.

-• Deteriorated linearity: Proportional magnets are designed to increase the output force proportional to the input signal.
-However, poor linearity can indicate a damaged magnet.
+Poor linearity: A proportional magnet should generate the correct output force in relation to the input signal.
+Poor linearity can indicate a damaged or faulty magnet.

 Your contact